refinedev/refine/documentation/docs/api-reference/chakra-ui/components/auth-page.md

 ### `contentProps`

-`contentProps` uses for passing props to the content component which is the card component.
+`contentProps` is used for passing props to the content component which is the card component.
 In the example below you can see that the title, header and content styles are changed with `contentProps`.

 ```tsx
 const MyLoginPage = () => {